ARMmbed/mbed-os-5-docs/docs/reference/technology/firmware_update.md

 <span class="notes">**Note**: The development tool workflow is intended only for development and testing purposes.
 It is not secure for production.</span>

 Your development tool needs to use your Device Management account API key to call the APIs.
-Once it has access to the APIs, it can generate a manifest, upload the manifest and binary to the server, and deliver the manifest to a device or group of devices.
+After it has access to the APIs, it can generate a manifest, upload the manifest and binary to the server and deliver the manifest to a device or group of devices.
 For more information, see [the update API documentation](https://cloud.mbed.com/docs/latest/service-api-references/update-service.html).

 <span class="notes">**Note**: The tools currently support the update flow for Device Management Client, not Device Management Client Lite.</span>

 **Tutorials**:

 - Follow the Quick Connect guide, if you haven't already, to set up the original application](https://os.mbed.com/guides/connect-device-to-pelion/).
-  - Once your device is connected, try the firmware [update flow on the Online Compiler](https://os.mbed.com/guides/pelion-firmware-update).
+  - After your device is connected, try the firmware [update flow on the Online Compiler](https://os.mbed.com/guides/pelion-firmware-update).
 - Review the [Mbed CLI update commands](../tools/cli-update.html).